 University of Miami Clinical Translational Sciences Institute (CTSI)

-University of Miami (UM) is a recipient of a Clinical Translation Science Award from the National Institutes of Health for the purpose of transforming the local, regional, and national environment to increase the efficiency and speed of clinical and translational research across the country.
-The main goals of UM’s CTSI are to improve quality and efficacy of clinical and translation research, advance team science, and culturalize health sciences.
-As part of this initiative, there are programs and services to assist researchers and community partners through all places of transitional research and to develop meaningful health advances.
+The University of Miami is part of a national consortium of medical research institutions across the nation who have been funded through a Clinical and Translation Science Award from the National Center for Advancing Translational Sciences.
+Currently, more than 50 institutions in this consortium are working together to transform the local, regional, and national environment to speed the translation of research discovery into improved patient care.
+The main goals of the Miami CTSI are to develop research infrastructure and processes, improve the quality of clinical and translation research, advance team science, and culturalize health sciences.
+As part of the Miami CTSI, there are programs and support offerings to connect researchers and community partners and assist them through all the phases of translating discoveries into meaningful health advances.

 To submit a research idea to Health Choice Network, please complete the HCN COLLABORATION FORM.